MakarenaLabs/Facial-Emotion-Classification-Demo/README.md

 1. Turn on the KR260, connect an USB camera (1080p is better) and connect it to the local LAN.

+2. (if you want to connect throught ssh for monitoring the board) connect with username "petalinux" and password "root"

-2. Open Chrome browser to the board IP at port 9090 (for example, if your board has the IP 192.168.1.9, write on your searchbar http://192.168.1.9:9090).
+3. Open Chrome browser to the board IP at port 9090 (for example, if your board has the IP 192.168.1.9, write on your searchbar http://192.168.1.9:9090).
+The password for Jupyter Notebook is "xilinx" (as documented in PYNQ)

-3. Open the Jupyter Notebook provided in this repo called "Emotion Demo.ipynb" (or if you will use the provided image, is under the directory "The Bring Up")
+4. Open the Jupyter Notebook provided in this repo called "Emotion Demo.ipynb" (or if you will use the provided image, is under the directory "The Bring Up")

-4. On the Jupyter interface, Kernel -> Restart & Run All
+5. On the Jupyter interface, Kernel -> Restart & Run All

-5. Click on "Start button"
+6. Click on "Start button"

-6. Enjoy :-)
+7. Enjoy :-)

 ## License